Please Click on the Questions to See the Answers

 Why worry whether the Vallco Town Center Specific Plan gets repealed?
 Sand Hill already has an SB 35 project approved with 1,201 affordable units.
 What’s the worst that could happen?

 If the City Council adoption of Vallco Town Center Specific Plan is repealed, the site will not have objective zoning standards such as height, and setbacks, among other things.
 SB 35 requires that an eligible project that meets objective zoning standards be streamlined.
 Without an objective zoning standard, the applicant can propose any standard they wish (for example, the approved SB 35 project includes seven buildings that are 240 feet in height.)
+The project is also not subject to the environmental mitigation measures that have been tailored with the Vallco Specific Plan EIR to the development program at the site.

 Therefore, Sand Hill could submit a new SB 35 plan with fewer affordable units but retain the same number of total housing units, office space, and retail space.
 Sand Hill would be obligated to only provide 890 units (50% of 1,779 units) as affordable, since their application includes a 35% density bonus (which grants them an addition 623 market rate units.)
 The following table explains the difference between the approved SB 35 project and future possible SB 35 project.